 PROJECT CATNIP (spay/neuter assistance for cats)

-Catnip is a public service program that helps to reduce feline overpopulation in our area by preventing births thus reducing the number of unwanted and uncared for cats in our area.
-People of our community benefit from this program as well because the sterilization of a pet eliminates many health issues as well as unwanted behaviors associated with reproduction.
+Catnip is a public service program that helps to reduce feline overpopulation in our area by preventing births, thus reducing the number of unwanted and uncared for cats in our area.
+People of our community benefit from this program as well because these surgical procedures eliminate many health issues as well as unwanted behaviors association with reproduction.
 Furthermore, spaying/neutering is humane and saves our community dollars.
 It is far more costly to round up, care for and euthanize the offspring of these animals.
 The Finger Lakes SPCA works hard to help our animal friends in need and knows Spay and Neuter Programs are essential to the humane elimination of this tragic and costly problem.

 Low income and multi-cat households (or multi-cat caretakers) can participate in “Catnip”